 Top Autism Advocacy Writer

-Angela has contributed to APM many times over the past year.
-An autistic adult who was not diagnosed until her late 20s, she is an advocate for autism and mental health, dealing with her own anxiety, OCD, and in the past, depression.
-She works at what she calls two “encouraging jobs” that are helping her to grow and transform, and she is thankful for the people in her life who have provided support and positivity.
-While learning about advocacy, leadership, and organizations that will help her thrive in her future, she wants to provide a strong voice for people with autism and mental illness.
+Angela has contributed to APM many times over the past year, sharing her perspective as an autistic adult.
+She is an advocate for autism and mental health.
+Angela works at what she calls two “encouraging jobs” that are helping her to grow and transform, and she is thankful for the people in her life who have provided support and positivity.
+She has learned about advocacy, leadership, and organizations to help her thrive in the future.
+Angela hopes to provide a strong voice for people with autism and mental illness.

 Top Behavioral Solutions Writer